The Truth About Statins in 2023

 One of the most interesting truths about statin drugs is actually not related to cholesterol at all.
 Statins are anti-inflammatories.
 This is called a pleiotropic effect, i.e. a beneficial effect outside of what was expected.
 They are also believed to stabilize fatty plaques within blood vessels and normalize the function of the cells that line those blood vessels.

-The JUPITER trial was a randomized double-blind placebo-controlled study the began in 2003.
+The JUPITER trial was a randomized double-blind placebo-controlled study that began in 2003.
 Researchers enrolled 17,800 people without evidence of heart disease but who had high levels of inflammation as measured by a blood test called high sensitivity C-reactive protein (hsCRP).

 Ultimately, those taking the statin (rosuvastatin in this case) had lower levels of bad LDL cholesterol and hsCRP as well as fewer heart attacks, strokes, and death during the study’s one-year time period.
 JUPITER was far from perfect, however, and actually received some negative press given concerns of commercial bias.